MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-use-VMM-to-convert-VMware-virtual-machines-to-Hyper-V--V2V-.md

 -   VMM does not support converting VMware Workstations.

--   VMM does not support converting VMware virtual machines with virtual hard disks that are connected to an integrated drive electronics \(IDE\) bus.
+-   VMM does not support converting VMware virtual machines with virtual hard disks that are connected to an integrated drive electronics (IDE) bus.

 -   Online V2V conversions are not supported.
-This means VMware virtual machines must be offline \(powered off\).
+This means VMware virtual machines must be offline (powered off).

--   You must stop any anti\-virus applications that are running.
+-   You must stop any anti-virus applications that are running.

 -   You must uninstall VMware Tools on the guest operating system of the virtual machine.
 For information about VMWare Tools, see [Overview of VMware Tools](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=340).

 VMM in System Center 2016 Technical Preview supports the V2V machine conversion of virtual machines that are running on the following versions of VMware ESX:

--   ESX\/ESXi 4.1
+-   ESX/ESXi 4.1

 -   ESXi 5.1

-### To convert VMware virtual machines to Hyper\-V using the Convert Virtual Machine Wizard
+### To convert VMware virtual machines to Hyper-V using the Convert Virtual Machine Wizard

 1. Open the **VMs and Services** workspace.

-2. On the **Home** tab, in the **Create** group, click the **Create Virtual Machine** drop\-down arrow, and then click **Convert Virtual Machine**.
+2. On the **Home** tab, in the **Create** group, click the **Create Virtual Machine** drop-down arrow, and then click **Convert Virtual Machine**.

     The Convert Virtual Machine Wizard opens.